spyder-ide/spyder/README.md

     python setup.py install

-Note that `setup.py` script doens't know how uninstall previous versions of Python packages: it simply copies files on top of an existing installation.
+Note that `setup.py` is not able to uninstall previous versions of Python packages: it simply copies files on top of an existing installation.
 So the better way is to use `pip` package manager: